 2. CEESAT criteria can be used as a quick step by step guide to the reliability of reviews

-3. PROCEED – Coming soon, this service enables Review Teams to register an approved title and protocol for an evidence synthesis.
+3. PROCEED – This service enables Review Teams to register an approved protocol for an evidence synthesis.

-4. CEECAT Tool- Provides a specific guide to assessing risk of bias in studies included in the synthesis.
+4. CEE Critical Appraisal Tool- Provides a specific guide to assessing risk of bias in primary studies included in the synthesis.

-CEE Evidence Syntheses are either Systematic Reviews or Maps as defined below.
+CEE Evidence Syntheses are either Systematic Reviews, Systematic Maps or Rapid Reviews as defined below.

 A Systematic Review collates, critically appraises, and synthesizes all available evidence relevant to a question.
 Reviewers use pre-defined methods to minimize bias and thus provide more reliable findings that could inform decision making.